All Episodes

 Thank you, sir.

-And as a student of history, I think back of nations that also had an angry uh populace.
+And as a student of history, I think back of nations that also had an angry populace.

-It hasn't hasn't ended well for them either.
+It hasn't ended well for them either.

 Do you regret every one of those decisions?

-I I definitely do.
+I definitely do.

 Okay, so how does that manifest itself in this campaign?

-You think too many angry people supporting Trump and you think they ought to back off.
+You think too many angry people supporting Trump, and you think they ought to back off?

-Well, yeah, I mean I I think so.
+Well, yeah, I mean, I think so.

-You know, we you you know we're we're getting ready to hand the greatest military that man has ever known over to a man that on his best day seems a little bit unhinged.
+We're getting ready to hand the greatest military that man has ever known over to a man that on his best day seems a little bit unhinged.

 You're talking about Obama.